 Jessica Ladd-Webert, LPC, Director - Jessica started at Victim Assistance in October 2007.
 She was promoted to the Director of the department in January 2012.
 Jessica is familiar with the University of Colorado because she received her undergraduate degree in Psychology here.
 She then went on to earn a Master’s degree in Counseling from the University of Phoenix.
 While working on her master’s degree she interned as a counselor at Access Counseling, a non-profit counseling center in Boulder.
 Jessica has worked as a contract therapist at MESA, Moving to End Sexual Assault, Boulder's rape crisis center, doing woman survivor groups.
 At one time she was MESA's Client Services Coordinator.
 She was also a volunteer counselor and supervisor on MESA's 24-hour hotline for over six years.
 Jessica was a part of the victim advocates for the Boulder Sheriff’s Office for seven years.
 Her career has always focused on crisis and trauma work and she continues to bring her skills of therapy and advocacy to support the CU community.
 Jessica is also a CO State Licensed Therapist.

 Sarah Williams, LSW, Victim Advocate-303-735-4866 Sarah Joined the Office of Victim Assistance in April 2012.
-After obtaining her BA in sociology and women's studies from Tulane University, she spent two years working with adolescents in foster care as a Teacher’s Assistant Counselors providing academic and therapeutic support as well as crisis intervention.
-She went on to pursue her masters from Smith College School for Social Work.
-Both at Tulane and Smith College School for Social Work, Sarah was a leader in providing education and awareness to her peers on sexual assault, relationship violence, and stalking.
-While in graduate school Sarah completed two full time internships at Citywide Case Management and the San Francisco Art Institute.
-Sarah has clinical experience providing clinical case management and individual and group therapy for adults with chronic mental illness and undergraduate and graduate students.
-Sarah has experience working with diverse populations and is committed to assisting people who have been impacted by trauma on the road to healing.
-She is particularly sensitive to the ways that oppression impacts the lives of her clients and sees herself as a social justice advocate.
+She received her BA from Tulane University majoring in sociology and women’s studies.
+She went on to obtain a masters in social work from Smith College School for Social Work.
+Both at Tulane and Smith College School for Social Work, Sarah was a leader in providing education and awareness to her peers on sexual assault, intimate partner abuse, and stalking.
+She has experience providing clinical case management, crisis intervention, and individual and group therapy working with diverse populations in a range of settings including residential foster care, outpatient mental health centers, and universities.
+Sarah has a background in a variety of therapeutic modalities including psychodynamic theory, mindfulness, CBT, DBT, and is trained in Eye Movement Desensitization Reprocessing (EMDR).
+She is committed to assisting people who have been impacted by trauma on their road to healing through advocacy, counseling, and empowerment.

 Mailing address for Director, Assistant Director and Victim Advocate: Office of Victim Assistance University of Colorado at Boulder UCB 140 Boulder, Colorado 80309-0140